Down in the valleys the villages will give a welcome break from the long hard climbs.Donate Now

 Starting on a beach by the Atlantic and finishing in the warm waters of the Mediterranean, such a route is known in the cycling world as a ‘Raid’.

-It will be a true demonstration of ‘Rehabilitation Through Adventure’.
+Raid 17 was a true demonstration of ‘Rehabilitation Through Adventure’.

 65DN hopes that this endeavour will encourage many veterans who wish to challenge themselves and prove yet again that there is life beyond injury.